inflation/goldberg_emulator/Readme_release.txt

 Offline mode:
 Some games that connect to online servers might only work if the steam emu behaves like steam is in offline mode.
 If you need this create a offline.txt file in the steam_settings folder.

+Custom Broadcast ips:
+If you want to set custom ips which the emulator will send broadcast packets to, make a list of them, one on each line in: Goldberg SteamEmu Saves\settings\custom_broadcasts.txt

 Support for CPY steam_api(64).dll cracks: See the build in the experimental folder.

 Notes:
 You must all be on the same LAN for it to work.
 This is an early work so a lot of games will likely not work.